The Slim Shady LP: Accolades

 At the 42nd Grammy Awards in 2000, the album won Best Rap Album, while "My Name Is" won Best Rap Solo Performance.
 Rolling Stone ranked The Slim Shady LP number 275 on its list of The 500 Greatest Albums of All Time and 33 on its list of the "100 Best Albums of the '90s".
 In 2020, Rolling Stone ranked The Slim Shady LP as the 352nd greatest album of all time on their 500 Greatest Albums of All Time.
 NME ranked it number 248 in its list of The 500 Greatest Albums of All Time.
 Blender ranked it number 49 in its list of The 100 Greatest American Albums of All Time.
 "Ken Kaniff" was listed as number 15 on Complex's "50 Greatest Hip-Hop Skits" list, while the "Public Service Announcement" introduction to the album, along with the "Public Service Announcement 2000" introduction from The Marshall Mathers LP, was listed as number 50 on the list.
 Spin later included it in their list of "The 300 Best Albums of 1985–2014".
 It also won Outstanding National Album at the 2000 Detroit Music Awards.
 In 2015, it was ranked at number 76 by About.com in their list of "100 best hip-hop albums of all time".
-Christgau later named it among his 10 best albums from the 1990s.In 2022, Rolling Stone ranked The Slim Shady LP number 85 in their list of "The 200 Greatest Rap Albums of all time".
+Christgau later named it among his 10 best albums from the 1990s.
+In 2022, Rolling Stone ranked The Slim Shady LP number 85 in their list of "The 200 Greatest Rap Albums of all time".

 Commercial performance

 In the album's first week of release, The Slim Shady LP sold 283,000 copies, debuting at number two on the Billboard 200 chart behind TLC's FanMail.
 The record remained on the Billboard 200 for 100 weeks.
-It also reached number one on the R&B/Hip Hop Albums chart, staying on the chart for 92 weeks.
+It also reached number one on the R&B/Hip-Hop Albums chart, staying on the chart for 92 weeks.
 On April 5, 1999, The Slim Shady LP was certified platinum by the Recording Industry Association of America for sales of over one million copies.
 On November 15, 2000, the album was certified quadruple platinum by the RIAA.
 "My Name Is", the album's lead single, peaked at number 36 on the Billboard Hot 100, remaining on the chart for ten weeks.
 The single additionally peaked at number 18 on the magazine's R&B/Hip-Hop Songs chart, 29 on the Pop Songs chart, and 37 on the Alternative Songs chart.
-"Guilty Conscience" reached number 56 on the Billboard R&B/Hip-Hop Songs chart, while "Just Don't Give a Fuck" peaked at number 62 on the chart.
+"Guilty Conscience" reached number 56 on the Billboard R&B/Hip-Hop Songs chart, while "Just Don't Give a Fuck" peaked at number 62 on the chart (albeit in November 1998 due to its inclusion on The Slim Shady EP).